odoare/BiRR/readme.md

 - One omni and one eight-pattern microphone, in MS configuration

 - Binaural receptor based on the HRTF provided by MIT medialab (https://sound.media.mit.edu/resources/KEMAR.html).

+The 2D version simulates a 2D rectangular flat domain.
+Consequently, the produced binaural sound doesn't consider height information for sources and listener.
+The 3D version simmulates a parallelepipedic room, height position of the sources and listener.
+The latter hence involves more cpu computations for the impulse responses calculations.

 ## Direct path and reflections paths